The following professionals lent their expertise to this article:

 How to Apply

-Create an online account at the John Randolph Foundation to apply.
+Create an online account on the John Randolph Foundation website to apply.

 collaboration